Work

 Provided maternity cover as Senior Product Manager for the GOV.UK Design System, the design system that brings a consistent look and feel to digital services in the GOV.UK ecosystem.

-Another significant part of my role was to work with a coach and the delivery manager to create a coaching programme that would decrease risk-aversion and decrease imposter syndrome on the team over a 6-month period.
+Another significant part of my role was to work with a coach and the delivery manager to create a coaching programme that would decrease risk-aversion and decrease imposter syndrome on the team over a 6-month period, with the goal of increasing productivity.
 I also helped devise, plan and organise a 2-day conference for 1,200 digital and UX professionals called Design System Day 2023.

 Skills: Strategy, leadership, coaching, organisation design, design management, product management.